 Second, what is the lived experience of tourism understood analytically in terms of encounters, experiences, performance, social dynamics, cultural interactions, misunderstanding, mutual exoticism, consumption, and communicative styles?
 This issue is investigated using humanistic ethnographic methods of interviewing and participant observation as well as quantitative survey methods in a variety of settings in which tourists and tourism providers can be found engaging in tourism activities.
 Different types of student research projects are developed in order explore the crucial question of what is the meaning, value, and experience of living in and through tourism by being a tourist, working in tourism, or providing tourism products.

-♦ Third Strategy: Modalities of Tourism Events & Performances
+♦ Third Strategy: Tourism Events & Performances

 Third, what and how are various activities in everyday life —